jads-nl/data-science-foundation-in-python/.github/ISSUE_TEMPLATE/question-issue-template.md

 ---
 name: Question issue template
-about: Template for submitting questions pertaining to the content of the book.
+about: Ask a question about the content of the book
 title: ''
 labels: ''
 assignees: ''